Twitter Is Experimenting With A Way To Show You Even More Breaking News Tweets

 The test is an extension of Twitter’s “Happening Now” feature that until now only highlighted sports tweets.
 During big breaking news events, Twitter will promote the curated timelines via a module at the top of the home timeline.
 Tapping into the module will lead you to an algorithmically curated timeline made up of tweets entirely about the news event.
 It feels somewhat similar to the News tab Twitter tested in 2015 that never took off.

-Yet just a few years later, the proliferation of fake news and weaponized misinformation have contributed to a decision by Twitter’s biggest competitor, Facebook, to pull back from news, which recently said it intends to drop News’s reach by 20% in the News Feed.
+Yet just a few years later, the proliferation of fake news and weaponized misinformation have contributed to a decision by Twitter’s biggest competitor, Facebook, to pull back from news, which recently said it intends to drop news’ reach by 20% in the News Feed.
 Facebook’s move has created an opening for Twitter, which has in recent years decided it’s a news app and has worked to emphasize news content.
 Now, the company is doing whatever it can to take advantage of the opportunity Facebook handed it.

-The curated news test is currently underway with a small group on iOS and Android in the US and could eventually feature multiple timelines for the same news event, including a one that recaps tweets and another with the latest tweets, the spokesperson said.
+The curated news test is currently underway with a small group on iOS and Android in the US and could eventually feature multiple timelines for the same news event, including one that recaps tweets and another with the latest tweets, the spokesperson said.

-If done right, these news timelines will replicate what is widely regarded as one of Twitter’s best parts, creating shared experiences around news events, where people follow along together and watch the news unfold in real time.
+If done right, these news timelines will replicate what is widely regarded as one of Twitter’s best parts, creating shared experiences around news events, in which people follow along together and watch the news unfold in real time.
 These shared experiences can pop up during major moments like presidential debates, but have been difficult to replicate at scale.
 If Twitter's test can deliver that, it could be a major new development for the company coming just as Facebook is giving it an opening.

 Alex Kantrowitz is a senior technology reporter for BuzzFeed News and is based in San Francisco.
 He reports on social and communications.